 Scientific Programming Committee (SPC)

 The Summit4CI SPC brings together scientists and clinician representatives from across Canada's cancer biotherapeutics ecosystem.
-The Committee is chaired by Dr. John Bell and co-chaired by Dr. Megan Mahoney, Director of Scientific Affairs and Training Programs at BioCanRx.
+The Committee is chaired by Dr. John Bell and co-chaired by Dr. Erin Bassett, Director of Regulatory Affairs and Policy at BioCanRx, and Dr. Megan Mahoney, Director of Scientific Affairs and Training Programs at BioCanRx.

 Members of the SPC work together to curate plenary topics and associated presentations, laying the groundwork for and building out the scientific program for the Summit4CI.
 They are also responsible for identifying and engaging speakers, and expanding on the promotion of the conference through their networks.
 SPC members actively participate throughout the conference – leading panels and chairing sessions.